rampaq/uun-iot-udpparser/README.md

-# UDP Server ith CBOR Decoder
+# UDP Server with CBOR Decoder

 Data forwarding via the HTTP endpoint is activated using the `HTTP_URL` variable.
 Example: HTTP_URL="https://best.app.example"